solana-developers/solana-cookbook/docs/guides/data-migration.md

 the new structure.

 :::tip Note
-This is only one of many ways to upgrade PDAs.
+This is only one of many ways to migrate data in Program Owned Accounts (POA).
 :::

 ## Scenario

-To version our account data, we will be providing an **id** for each account.
+To version and migrate our account data, we will be providing an **id** for each account.
 This id will allow us to identify the account version when we pass it to the program, and thus handle the account correctly.